vinosubi/Java-Thread-Examples/README.md

 **Thread Synchronization**
 When multiple threads access shared resources, synchronization is essential to prevent data inconsistencies.
 The synchronized keyword ensures that only one thread can execute a synchronized block or method at a time.

+**Synchronization** in Java ensures that only one thread can access a shared resource or critical section at a time, preventing data corruption and inconsistencies.

+`This is usually achieved by following the below steps:`
+1. New thread comes and acquires a lock on the shared object/class.
+The thread performs the required operation while the other incoming threads patiently wait for their turn.\
+2. The thread releases the acquired lock.\
+3. Same steps start from step 1 for other threads.

 `Example 1`
 ```java